-AABCP in cooperation with the Global Breast Care Initiative, has released the first Post Mastectomy Care Patient Bill of Rights.
-Also known as a Consumer Bill of Rights, this valuable statement outlines the rights of all post mastectomy patients as well as emphasizes the role of Certified post mastectomy fitters in the healing process.
+The American Association of Breast Care Professionals, its co-organization, the International Society of Breast Care Professionals, in cooperation with the Global Breast Care Initiative, has defined Post Mastectomy Patient Rights.
+Also known as a Consumer Bill of Rights, this valuable statement outlines the rights of all post-mastectomy patients as well as emphasizes the role of Certified post-mastectomy fitters in the healing process.

 Post-mastectomy care is more than fitting bras, it is a vital step in the healing process for all breast cancer survivors.

 Proper post-mastectomy care begins immediately after, or slightly before, a mastectomy and extends throughout a person’s lifetime.
-It may involve simple education, multi-stage reconstruction surgery or external breast prostheses and specially designed and properly fit post-surgical garments, radiation or compression bras and lymphedema garments.
+It may involve simple education, multi-stage reconstruction surgery.
+It may involve external breast prostheses and specially designed and properly fit post-surgical garments, radiation or compression bras and lymphedema garments.
 Or, it may involve a combination of care.

 Whatever the choice each individual is entitled to appropriate and sufficient care provided by properly trained, licensed and Certified Fitters.